yamsergey/animated-collapsible-appbar/README.md

 <img src='https://github.com/yamsergey/animated-collapsible-appbar-example/blob/master/app/demo.gif' width=300 />

-Example app can be found there https://github.com/yamsergey/animated-collapsible-appbar-example
+The example app is there https://github.com/yamsergey/animated-collapsible-appbar-example

 ## Known issues
 1. The height of the constraints have to be the same